Marley Shriver

-Marley Lynn Shriver (February 13, 1937 – February 13, 2016) is an American former competition swimmer who represented the United States at the 1956 Summer Olympics in Melbourne, Australia.
+Marley Lynn Shriver (February 13, 1937 – February 13, 2016) was an American former competition swimmer who represented the United States at the 1956 Summer Olympics in Melbourne, Australia.
 She swam for the second-place U.S. team in the qualifying heats of the women's 4×100-meter freestyle relay.
 Shriver was not eligible to receive a silver medal under the 1956 Olympic swimming rules, however, because she did not swim in the relay final.

 Marley died on her 79th birthday at her home in New Castle, Colorado.